nf-core/funcscan/docs/output.md

 <summary>Output files</summary>

 - `comBGC/`
   - `combgc_complete_summary.tsv`: summarised output from all BGC detection tools used in tsv format (all samples concatenated).
+This is the output given when the taxonomic classification is not activated, i.e., pipeline default.
+  - `combgc_complete_summary.tsv.gz`: summarised output in zipped format from all BGC detection tools used in tsv format (all samples concatenated) along with the taxonomic classification obtained when `run_taxonomic_classification` is activated.
   - `*/combgc_summary.tsv`: summarised output from all applied BGC detection tools in tsv format for each sample.

 </details>